-The Audit Committee has established a pre-approval policy that describes the permitted audit, audit-related, tax and other services to be provided by KPMG LLP, the Company's independent registered public accounting firm.
-The policy requires that the Audit Committee pre-approve the audit and non-audit services performed by the independent auditor in order to assure that the provision of such service does not impair the auditor's independence.
+The Audit Committee has established a pre-approval policy that describes the permitted audit, audit-related, tax and other services to be provided by KPMG LLP.
+Pursuant to the policy, the Audit Committee pre-approves the audit and non-audit services performed by the independent auditor in order to assure that the provision of such services does not impair the auditor's independence.

-Any requests for audit, audit-related, tax and other services that have not received generalpre-approval must be submitted to the Audit Committee for specific pre-approval, irrespective of the amount, and cannot commence until such approval has been granted.
+Any requests for audit, audit-related, tax and other services that have not received general pre-approval must be submitted to the Audit Committee for specific pre-approval in accordance with its pre-approval policy, irrespective of the amount, and cannot commence until such approval has been granted.
 Normally, pre-approval is provided at regularly scheduled meetings of the Audit Committee.
-The Audit Committee does not delegate its responsibilities to pre-approve services performed by the independent registered public accounting firm to management.
+However, the Audit Committee may delegate pre-approval authority to one or more of its members.
+The member or members to whom such authority is delegated must report any pre-approval decisions to the Audit Committee at its next scheduled meeting.
+The Audit Committee does not delegate its responsibilities to pre-approve services performed by KPMG LLP to management.